ersanchezo/chimera-multiagent-prostate/README.md

 Node 2: Concurrent ML Inference: This node executes two localized, quantitative machine learning models in parallel using a python thread pool, ensuring efficient execution without blocking the main LLM thread.
 MRI Classifier: Executes a localized PyTorch deep learning model against frozen modality-level embeddings (derived from patient imaging) to determine clinically significant prostate cancer (csPCa) probability.
 Clinical Readiness Model: Executes a localized Scikit-Learn classifier on extracted patient clinical features to compute a baseline biopsy readiness probability.

-Nodes 3–5: Structured Knowledge Retrieval stack: Instead of ad-hoc retrieval, this stack applies Structural Query Decomposition.Risk Stratifier (Node 3): Combines LLM reasoning with rules to perform dynamic NCCN risk categorization.
+Nodes 3–5: Structured Knowledge Retrieval stack: Instead of ad-hoc retrieval, this stack applies Structural Query Decomposition.

+Risk Stratifier (Node 3): Combines LLM reasoning with rules to perform dynamic NCCN risk categorization.

 Query Decomposer (Node 4): Breaks the complex record into 3–5 targeted clinical sub-queries (e.g., PSA velocity criteria, PI-RADS management pathways).

 Parallel Retrieval (Node 5): Executes these sub-queries concurrently against the organized framework’s guidelines search tool, performing deduplication and reranking chunks before feeding verified clinical evidence into the state.

 Node 6: Biopsy Decider (CoT Reasoning): This specialized urology decision agent receives all available signals: extracted clinical data, localized ML csPCa/readiness probabilities, and RAG-grounded guidelines.
 It performs step-by-step Chain-of-Thought (CoT) reasoning, reconciling signals, and noting any disagreements between the LLM and the numerical ML models.

 Node 7: Guideline Validator (Safety Guard): A dedicated validator agent acts as a safety gate.
 It cross-checks the Biopsy Decider’s output and key factors against the retrieved guidelines.
 If the reasoning contradicts known guidelines (e.g., recommending against biopsy on a PI-RADS 5 lesion with high PSA density), it flags the decision as REJECTED and triggers a conditional routing loop back to the Decomposer (Node 4) for clarification.

-Node 8: Deterministic Ensemble Fusion (Terminal Node): To avoid final-pass hallucination, this node is purely rule-based (non-LLM).
-It mathematically combines all risk signals (LLM confidence, localized ML probabilities, and validator verification scores) to produce the final biopsy recommendation (yes/no).
-It formats the output precisely into the Pydantic schema required by the challenge runner.
+Node 8: Deterministic Ensemble Fusion (Terminal Node):
+To avoid final-pass hallucination, this node is purely rule-based (non-LLM).
+It mathematically combines all risk signals (LLM confidence, localized ML probabilities, and validator verification scores) to produce the final clinical determination.
+Crucially, it dynamically formats the output into the precise Pydantic schema required by the active challenge task—whether that is a biopsy recommendation (Task 1), a treatment decision (Task 2), or a time-to-recurrence prediction (Task 3)—ensuring seamless compatibility with the runner's evaluation scripts.

 For details on the challenge, tasks tested and Input/Output, please see the baseline repo: https://github.com/DIAGNijmegen/chimera-agent-baseline/